metadata toggle

 Major incompatibilities

-Do not mix with any other veterinary medicinal product except the diluent (Unisolve) supplied for use with the product.
+Do not mix with any other veterinary medicinal product except the solvent (Unisolve) supplied for use with the veterinary medicinal product.

 Shelf-life